scottydocs/up/README.md

 `up N`

-For example if you are in `/git/repository1/folder1/sub-folder1/sub-folder2/sub-folder3/`, you can move back up to the `git` directory using:
+For example, if you are in `/git/repository1/folder1/sub-folder1/sub-folder2/sub-folder3/` and you want to move up to the `git` directory, you can run:

 ```up 5```